andrewchungxam/2019BotAIHack/README.md

 Now we've got to do two things.

-First, we have to reconfigure the LuisHelper to return an object that returns an Intent and also other details and object that might be important to the Luis results.
+First, we have to reconfigure the LuisHelper to return an object that returns an Intent and also other details that might be important to the triggered dialog.

-Second, we have to make sure that if the intent is Book_flight that it would return an appropriate object - in our case we'll choose BookingDetailsModel.
+Second, we have to make sure that if the intent is “Book_flight" that it would return an appropriate object - in our case we'll choose BookingDetailsModel.

-Then pass the results to the dialog.
+Then, want to pass the results to the triggered dialog.

 So it would look something like this:
 ```